Vyralmarketing/paul-kelton/_posts/2023-04-27-selling-a-commercial-property-101-the-3-key-documents-you-need-to-have.md

 Are you planning on selling your commercial real estate property?
 If so, there are three main documents you need, and I’ll go over each of them briefly today:

 **1\.
-Rent roll.** This includes the current rents you have, the expiration dates, and the bed and bathroom counts for each unit.&nbsp;
+Rent roll.** This includes the current rental units you have, the expiration dates, and the bed and bathroom counts for each unit.&nbsp;

 **2\.
 List of improvements.** You need to state any upgrades you’ve made because they greatly impact the value of your property.&nbsp;